Battery-Intelligence-Lab/dtw-cpp/docs/1_getting_started/dependencies.md

 # Dependencies

-Here is given the list of dependencies that needs to be installed to use DTWC++ software.
+There are several pre-requisite installations required to compile and run DTW-C++.

-Dependencies that needs to be installed by the user if they do not exist:
+The following dependencies need to be installed by the user if they do not already exist:
 - CMake
 - OpenMP
 - A suitable compiler (Clang, GCC, MSVC, etc.)
-- Gurobi (optional, if not installed HiGHS will be used as MIP solver)
+- Gurobi (optional, if not installed then HiGHS will be used as the MIP solver)

-Dependencies that are installed by the CPM package manager:
+The following dependencies are installed by the CPM package manager:
 - HiGHS
 - CLI11
 - Catch2 (for testing)